James Laurie: American Society of Civil Engineers

 Laurie was an early attendee of Boston Society of Civil Engineers meetings; when it was incorporated in 1848, he was appointed president for two years.
 He was the first to present a paper to the society.

 In 1852 Laurie opened an office in New York and began to build on the success of the Boston group.
-On November 5, 1852 Laurie was one of twelve engineers who met and formed the first national-level society of engineers in the United States- the American Society of Civil Engineers and Architects.
+On November 5, 1852, Laurie was one of twelve engineers who met at the Rotunda and formed the first national-level society of engineers in the United States- the American Society of Civil Engineers and Architects.
 He soon was elected president.
 At a meeting on January 5, 1853 he presented the group's first paper, advocating an elevated railroad on Broadway to get around horse traffic congestion – 15 years before the city's first elevated line was built.
 The group was inactive from 1855 to 1867, partially due to Laurie's absence from the city.
 In 1867, he held a meeting to reinvigorate the society, and uncovered funding to establish a permanent office for the group.
 When Kirkwood succeeded Laurie as president in 1868, he gave credit to Laurie for his contributions.

 Laurie had an interest in engineering ethics, and intended for the ASCE to represent the public interest and not merely those of its members.
 Although largely taught through experience rather than schooling, Laurie believed that proper education was essential for engineers and mandated that only college graduates could join the society.

-Never married, Laurie died in Hartford, Connecticut on March 16, 1875.
+Never married, Laurie died in Hartford, Connecticut, on March 16, 1875.
 The James Laurie Prize was established by ASCE on October 1, 1912.
 It is awarded annually to "a member of the Society who has made a definite contribution to the advancement of transportation engineering, either in research, planning, design, or construction.